Generalized system identification with stable spline kernels: Numerical studies

-Let $SS+Rel$ be the estimator (\ref{SS+L1}) complemented with the above constraints ($k=5$), with parameter $\alpha$ set to the estimate used by $SS+L_1$.
-The corresponding fit is reported in Fig. \ref{FigIE2}: the performance of $SS+Rel$ appears excellent for a wide range of values of the regularization parameter.
-It is also interesting to notice that complete monotonicity information contrasts outliers and overfitting also when very low $\gamma$ values are adopted.
+with $k$ a sufficiently large integer and $D$ an $n \times n$ lower triangular Toeplitz matrix whose first column is $[1,-1,0,\ldots]^T$.
+Let $SS+Rel$ denote the estimator (\ref{SS+L1}) complemented with the above constraints ($k=5$), with the parameter $\alpha$ set to the estimate used by $SS+L_1$.
+The corresponding fit is reported in Fig. \ref{FigIE2}: $SS+Rel$ shows impressive performance for a wide range of regularization parameter values.
+Interestingly, the model incorporating the complete monotonicity constraint competes favorably with the overfit residuals even for very low values of $\gamma$.
+This example illustrates the observation that the inclusion of additional model information in the form of constraints often helps to regularize the estimation process while simultaneously improving the fit.